AArnott/Nerdbank.MessagePack/docfx/docs/custom-converters.md

 There are two ways to get the serializer to use your custom converter.

-Note that if your custom type is used as the top-level data type to be serialized, it must still have @TypeShape.GenerateShapeAttribute applied as usual.
+Note that if your custom type is used as the top-level data type to be serialized, it must still have @PolyType.GenerateShapeAttribute applied as usual.

 ### Attribute approach